huutan3621/ehaba_dating_app/README.md

 The Chats section is a basic chat screen with all the user profiles listed out and the user can chat with the users they wish to do so.

-I use Firestore and Firebase to authenticate the users and store all the user data.
+We use Firestore and Firebase to authenticate the users and store all the user data.

 ## Concepts Learned